SilentFlyBy/Global-AppMenu/README.md

 unity-gtk-module:
 --------------
-This applet is designed to be used with the standars gtk modules packages (https://launchpad.net/unity-gtk-module) and patches that ubuntu provide to be used on Unity desktop.
+This applet is designed to be used with the standars gtk modules packages (https://launchpad.net/unity-gtk-module) and patches that Ubuntu provide to be used on Unity desktop.

 Thats then will depend of your specific distro and possible you will need to use some equivalent different packages.

 * Ubuntu users, be happy, you don't need to do anything if unity is working. :)
-* Mint users, all Ubuntu packages that we needed are availables on mint repositories as well and can be installed.
+* Mint users, all Ubuntu packages that we needed are availables on Mint repositories as well and can be installed.
   - Minimum requirements: sudo apt-get install unity-gtk2-module unity-gtk3-module
 * Arch users, you will need to use the rilian-la-te source (https://aur.archlinux.org/packages/?SeB=m&K=rilian).